 Dr. David Janssen and Dr. William Doubek combine experience, refined surgical techniques, and artistry to produce beautiful results for their plastic and reconstructive surgery patients.

-In 2013 new guidelines regarding HRT were published in Menopause International to provide helpful and pragmatic guidelines in the prescribing of HRT.
+In 2013 Menopause International published new guidelines to provide helpful and pragmatic guidelines in the prescribing of HRT.
 New guidelines include the following key points:

 “Bio-Identical Hormone Therapy has completely changed my life.
 The benefits are amazing!
 I do not miss the sleepless nights, hot flashes. or mood swings.
 My energy level is back, and I no longer have sore joints or muscle aches.
 As far as my libido, I feel like I am in high school again.
 Basically, I feel great all the time.”
 Patient 32030, age 53.